Board-Certified Plastic Surgeons in National Harbor Accepting New Patients Near Washington DC, Arlington, Fort Washington, Maryland & Virginia

 - Sagging skin that droops down from the upper eyelid

 - Lumpiness in the upper eyelid that creates a tired look

 - Lower eyelids

 - Surplus skin and noticeable lines in the lower eyelid

 - Puffy “bags” and, in some cases, dark circles

 Eyelid Surgery at Bella Cosmetic Surgery

-The technique used for your blepharoplasty will depend on your individual eyelids’ traits and Dr. Chiaramonte’s evaluation.
+The technique used for your blepharoplasty will depend on your individual eyelids’ traits and Dr. Chiaramonte’s or Dr. Costeloe’s evaluation.

 Typically, the surgical cuts begin within the naturally occurring crease of the eye’s inside corner and goes slightly through the outside corner into the crow’s foot or laugh line area.
 Surplus skin and fat are then removed through this cut.
 The line follows the contour of the upper eyelid and appears natural when healed.

 The lower lashes usually hide any incision made in this area.
 Through this opening, excess skin, muscle and fatty tissue are excised.
 Dr. Chiaramonte and Dr. Costeloe may also implement some specific changes; for example, the fatty tissue underneath the eye can be reshaped to eliminate bulginess or awkward lumps.
 In some individuals, the muscles that lie under this area will be tightened.